stephen-squidink/Samples/README.md

 Samples
 =======

-Here are some code samples from projects I have worked on and found useful.
+Here are some code samples I have written and used in many of my projects I have worked on.